What is session hijacking?

 FAQ

-Session hijacking is very dangerous because an attacker has full access to the user’s account.
-Using the compromised account, they can steal the victim’s identity, access and reveal internal company data, and authorize transactions.
-For any business, financial and reputational losses would be significant as well as likely lead to regulatory fines.
+Session hijacking is extremely dangerous because it allows an attacker to gain full access to a user’s account.
+As a result, they can steal the victim’s identity, access, and disclose internal company data, and execute fraudulent transactions.
+Such attacks can inflict severe financial and reputational losses on any business and may also trigger regulatory fines.

-Detecting session hijacking often comes down to looking for warning signs, such as unusual account activity, sudden logouts, and alerts about simultaneous logins from unrecognized devices.
+Detecting session hijacking often involves looking for warning signs, such as unusual account activity, sudden logouts, or alerts about simultaneous logins from unrecognized devices.
+NordStellar provides additional protection by monitoring the dark web for malware-infostealer logs containing session cookies and sending real-time alerts whenever such activity is detected.

-Session fixation involves tricking the user into using a session ID the hacker already knows about, while session sidejacking requires stealing the session ID through an unencrypted network.
-Hackers also often use malware to capture session cookies stored on the compromised device or inject a malicious script into a website.
+The most common session hijacking techniques are session fixation, session sidejacking, cross‑site scripting (XSS), and malware infection.
+Session fixation involves tricking the user into using a session ID the attacker already knows, while session sidejacking requires stealing the session ID over an unencrypted network.
+In XSS attacks, attackers inject malicious scripts into a website, which can then steal session cookies when users interact with the site.
+Finally, attackers may also use malware to capture session cookies stored on a compromised device.